Editorial Guide

 Bars are not automatically better for every person.
 A liquid vegan shampoo may be the better choice if you need a fragrance-free formula, a very specific scalp product, a salon-recommended routine for color-treated hair, or a texture your household will actually use.
 Vegan shopping should reduce friction, not create a new purity test.

 For adjacent checks, read Vegan Shampoo: Keratin, Silk Protein, Collagen, and Beeswax and Cruelty-Free Personal Care Basics.
+When you are ready to shortlist actual bars, the shampoo and hair group in the personal-care collection lets you compare vetted picks side by side.

 Sources